A state's reputation should be defined by a friendly business climate, vibrant culture and beautiful weather.

-Our state is wasting efforts in inter-regional competition — between municipalities that are inclusive vs. municipalities that are not — when we should be able to compete together against other states to attract the best businesses from across the nation.
+State's without LGBTQ+ inclusive statewide protections waste efforts in inter-regional competition — between municipalities that are inclusive vs. municipalities that are not — when we should be able to compete together against other states to attract the best businesses from across the nation.

-Large companies tend to open multiple locations across the state, and these business want to operate in locations where their employees have the same protections outside of the workplace as they do in the workplace.
+Large companies tend to open multiple locations across the nation, and these business want to operate in locations where their employees have the same protections outside of the workplace as they do in the workplace.
 Employers don’t want their employees rights to depend on their zip code.

 Add your signature to the largest equality pledge in the nation — the UNITY Pledge!